MPhil in Criticism and Culture

 You may find it helpful to find out about funding for home students or funding for overseas students before you apply.
-You should also consult our guide for prospective graduates.
 All graduate students in Cambridge are members of a College as well as of a Faculty of the University, and those applying through the Graduate Admission website for a place on the course will find themselves invited to list a number of Colleges in order of preference.
 It is a good idea to consult the prospectuses of a number of Colleges before you apply.

 Applicants should include specific proposals for advanced study or research (of around 500 words).
-A piece of written work, of 5,000 - 7,500 words, should accompany a formal application.
+A piece of written work, of 5,000 - 7,000 words, should accompany a formal application.
 Applicants may submit any work they like, but it is worth choosing work which is recent and which relates to your proposed area of study, if this is available.
 Many applicants submit their undergraduate dissertation or similar extended piece of work.
+You can submit one long piece or several shorter essays if you wish.
 In reaching decisions about applications the Degree Committee takes particular account of:

 - The applicant's academic record and references

 - Their suitability for the proposed course (including knowledge of foreign languages)